 Two-thirds of UK businesses are in family ownership, employing over 12 million people and, generating a quarter of our GDP, they are of immense value to the country.
 But agreeing the value of each individual business is a complex matter which depends on many factors.

-Helen Morgan, family law expert with Mooney Everett Solicitors in Ormskirk, Lancashire and Liverpool, explains that “agreeing a fair valuation for a business is necessary when a business owner gets divorced as part of the process to agree a financial settlement.”
+Helen Morgan, family law expert with Mooney Everett Solicitors in Ormskirk, Lancashire, explains that “agreeing a fair valuation for a business is necessary when a business owner gets divorced as part of the process to agree a financial settlement.”

 Usually, it will be necessary to obtain an expert valuation of the business to see how much it is worth and, importantly, how much income it will produce.
 Usually, only one expert will be allowed, so it will be up to you and your former partner to agree on who to use, often an accountant.

 The key issues that will need to be considered include: